Treaty of Medicine Creek

 The Treaty of Medicine Creek was an 1854 treaty between the United States, and nine tribes and bands of Indians, occupying the lands lying around the head of Puget Sound, Washington, and the adjacent inlets.
 The tribes listed on the Treaty of Medicine Creek are Nisqually, Puyallup, Steilacoom, Squawskin (Squaxin Island), S'Homamish, Stehchass, T'Peeksin, Squi-aitl, and Sa-heh-wamish.
-The treaty was signed on December 26, 1854, by Isaac I. Stevens, governor and superintendent of Indian Affairs of the territory at the time of the signing, along with the chiefs, head-men and delegates of the stated tribes.
+The treaty was signed on December 26, 1854 by Isaac I. Stevens, governor and superintendent of Indian Affairs of the territory at the time of the signing, along with the chiefs, head-men and delegates of the stated tribes.
 For the purpose of the treaty, these representatives who signed the treaty were stated to have been, "regarded as one nation, on behalf of said tribes and bands, and duly authorized by them."

 Background

 Isaac Stevens was the governor of Washington Territory in 1854.
-He was directly responsible for all Native American affairs including making treaties to acquire land for the United States Government.
-In December 1854 Stevens called a meeting of the Native American tribes who lived in the South Puget Sound area.
+He was directly responsible for every Native American affair including making treaties to acquire land for the United States Government.
+In December 1854, Stevens called a meeting of the Native American tribes who lived in the South Puget Sound area.
 He focused on these tribes in particular because he stated they were good laborers, excellent fisherman, and because they were also controlling trade in the area.
 The major tribes included the Puyallup, the Muckleshoot and the Nisqually.
 The Cowlitz Tribe were not included as these people had taken up farms and been absorbed into the white community in 1893.

 Isaac Stevens elected to hire George Gibbs to be his second in command to negotiate the treaty, as Gibbs had traveled west in 1849 and was familiar with the native peoples.
-The Native Americans were told the treaty would help them by paying them for some of the land.
-It ended up taking prime farmland and relocating the tribes onto rough reservations.
+The Native Americans were told the treaty would help them by paying them for some of the land; it ended up taking prime farmland and relocating the tribes onto rough reservations.
 Chief Leschi of the Nisqually tribe protested the treaty.
-He and his people marched to Olympia to have their voices heard but Isaac Stevens ordered them away.
-When the natives refused to leave, Isaac Stevens would eventually call martial law and - after the beginning of the Puget Sound War in 1855 - initiate a search for Chief Leschi in order to arrest him.
+He and his people marched to Olympia to have their voices heard, but Isaac Stevens ordered them away.
+When the natives refused to leave, Isaac Stevens would eventually declare martial law in May of 1856 and, after the beginning of the Puget Sound War in 1855, initiate a search for Chief Leschi in order to arrest him.
 Chief Leschi was eventually captured and put on trial.
 The first jury couldn’t come to a verdict, so Isaac Stevens had the trial done a second time.
 This time Leschi was found guilty.
 Chief Leschi was hanged on February 19, 1858.